Kalimotxo: Red Wine And Coke Cocktail [Recipe & History]

 Even today, Vargas is the original name of the cocktail even if the fact that it was consumed mainly in the summer has then decreed its definitive name, the tinto de verano or, how it would be translated, the red (wine) of the summer.

-But if you happen to walk down the aisle in a supermarket or wine shop, or even if you decide to eat out, you’ll notice everywhere is sold or proposed an exquisite Italian wine which is almost unknown outside the borders of its country.
+But if you happen to walk down the aisle in a supermarket or wine shop, or even if you decide to eat out, you’ll notice everywhere sells an exquisite Italian wine that fits the bill.

 What I discovered during my trips to Spain is that Lambrusco reminds people in this country of their adolescence.

 The confirmation comes from a famous Spanish sommelier, wine connoisseur, and journalist, Meritxell Falgueras.

 According to him, the preference for Lambrusco derives from the fact that Spanish people are accustomed to drinking sodas and fruit-flavored carbonated drinks.